 What Is Percale?
-A Useful Guide to Best Sheets Money Can BuyDecember 19, 2019
+The Best Sheets Money Can BuyDecember 19, 2019

 If you’re like most people, chances are you spend a considerable amount of time in bed.
 It’s therefore natural to want to make your bed as cozy and comfortable as possible.
 One of the single largest contributors to an ideal sleeping experience is the quality of the sheets you choose for your bed.
 Nonetheless, a surprising amount of people still don’t have a thorough understanding of basic quality differences when it comes to bedding.
 One common area of confusion has to do with percale sheets.
 This article provides a useful introduction to the nature and benefits of percale, while also dispelling some commonly held misconceptions about this beloved type of sheets.